Disaster Legal Response Program

 All attorneys are welcome to accept full representation or advice-only cases through the DLRP.
 However, certain cases may require some prior experience in that area of law.
 VLJ can provide training materials on common Sandy-related legal issues, as well as experienced attorney mentors in some instances.
 Volunteers with no prior experience must review the training materials before taking on a pro bono case.

 DLRP cases vary depending on the legal issue and the assistance sought---some may entail simply providing advice via a phone consultation, while others may require litigation.
 A list of current cases is included in VLJ’s case opportunity list, which will indicate the type of case (i.e. “Contractor Dispute”) and the level of service the client is seeking.
 Once an attorney confirms that s/he is interested in a case and has completed a conflict check, the attorney will receive the case file, containing the client’s contact information and all relevant documents.
 Attorneys are asked to review the case file, contact the client, and determine whether or not they can take the case within 10 days.
 Training materials and/or attorney mentors may be available depending on the subject matter of the case.

 How to sign up

-Cases are referred via VLJ’s case opportunities list, which is emailed out on the first and third Wednesday of the month.
-All new volunteers are immediately signed up to receive this email listing of available cases.
+Cases are referred via VLJ’s case opportunities list.
+All new volunteers are immediately signed up to receive email reminders for this listing of available cases.
 If you see a case you are interested in, you should email the VLJ staff person on the case list who will then send you conflict information.